Starting a new business

 Operational costs are part of business finance.

-When taking a loan, consider taking out enough to cover early operational costs as well.
-Or, at the very least, make sure you still have enough credit left with the bank to go back to them later.
+Consider taking out a loan large enough to pay initial operational costs as well.
+At the absolute least, double-check that you have enough credit with the bank to return to them later.

 How to budget for debt

-Before you take a loan, check out what would happen to your budget if interest rates jumped up a couple of percentage points.
-How much more would it cost you every year?
-Could you still afford the repayments?
+Check out what would happen to your budget if interest rates went up a couple of percentage points before you took out a loan.
+How much more would it cost you on an annual basis?
+Are you still able to make the payments?

 Alternatives to banks

-Wondering how to start a business without a bank loan?
-We’ve already talked about equity (getting investors), but there are other options, too.
-Three of the more common are friends-and-family loans, peer-to-peer lending, and crowdfunding.
+Are you looking for a way to establish a business without taking out a bank loan?
+We’ve already discussed equity (finding investors), but there are other possibilities.
+Friends-and-family loans, peer-to-peer lending, and crowdfunding are three of the most frequent.

 Friends and family loans

-A lot of businesses start with loans from family or friends.
-These are often agreed on a handshake, with no security put up by the borrower.
-However, it’s a good idea to write down the loan details and have both people sign it, so there aren’t any misunderstandings.
+Many enterprises begin with personal loans from family or friends.
+These are frequently agreed to on the basis of a handshake, with no security provided by the borrower.
+However, to avoid misunderstandings, it’s a good idea to write down the loan specifics and have both parties sign it.

-- when interest is calculated (monthly, quarterly, or annually)
+- While calculating interest (monthly, quarterly, or annually)

-- when repayments will be due (monthly, quarterly, annually)
+- when the repayments are due (monthly, quarterly, annually)

-- when the loan should be repaid in full
+- when the loan should be fully repaid

 Crowdfunding a business

-You pitch your idea and offer shares in the business.
+You present your concept and offer equity in the company.

 Chapter 5: Budgeting and forecasting